matteounitn/cv/cv.md

 *PoC script to break Telegram $\bullet$ 2021*

-Simple PoC script that allows you to exploit telegram's "send with timer" feature by saving any media received with this functionality, automatically.
+<p style="text-align: justify;">Simple PoC script that allows you to exploit telegram's "send with timer" feature by saving any media received with this functionality, automatically.</p>

 ---